FastVPSEestiOu/openvz-network-shaper/README.md

-This script
+This script can restrict both incoming and outgoing speed for openvz (OpenVZ 2.6.18 and 2.6.32 supported) containters for IPv4 and IPv6 support.

 Author: Pavel Odintsov / pavel.odintsov [at] gmail.com

-This script can restrict both incoming and outgoing speed for openvz (OpenVZ 2.6.18 and 2.6.32 supported) containters for IPv4 and IPv6 support.

 Compatilbility:
 * Parallels Cloud Server